theosanderson/PlasmoTron/docs/DeckSetupAndCalibration.md

 ```

 If you have already practiced calibrating with the GUI app you will know what to do.
-Place the pipette in the bottom left well/tip of each container, and calibrate the plunger positions for the pipette.
+First calibrate the plunger positions for each pipette.
+Then with a tip loaded go through each piece of labware, placing the pipette at the bottom of the bottom left well/tip of each container.

 Next up you can get to grips with PlasmoTron itself in the [tutorial](Tutorial.md).